liacoding/database_jdbc/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This testing framework provides a solid foundation for automating UI tests with Cucumber BDD, TestNG, and Selenium.
-Its structured approach and reusable components ensure that you can easily scale and maintain your automated tests as your application grows.
+This project offers a robust framework for automated database testing using Cucumber, TestNG, JDBC, Java, and MySQL.
+It supports behavior-driven development practices, ensuring that database operations are thoroughly tested and validated.
+By following the principles and structure outlined in this framework, you can efficiently manage and automate your database testing efforts, ensuring that your database remains consistent and reliable.